wdi-sg/activerecord-intro/readme.md

 > Note the plurality of the nouns used in these two sentences

 When we start organizing our objects in this manner and program these associations, it becomes much easier to query our database for what we need.
-IE. If we were on Adrian's facebook page, it wouldn't make sense for us to query EVERY post in facebook and then do `.where(facebook_user: "Adrian")` That would get really expensive.
+IE. If we were on Adrian's Facebook page, it wouldn't make sense for us to query EVERY post in facebook and then do `.where(facebook_user: "Adrian")` That would get really expensive.
 Instead we can do something like, `adrian.posts` and then BAM, we got all of adrian's posts.

 > Note that this is just speaking at a high level and not modeling the exact syntax, however it's incredibly close to how the code actually would look if it were modeled in AR.